JuliaOcean/AIBECS.jl/ReadMe.md

 ## The Maths

-In AIBECS, global biogeochemical cycles are represented by discretized nonlinear partial differential equations that take the generic form
+AIBECS represents global biogeochemical cycles with a discretized system of nonlinear partial differential equations that takes the generic form

 ```julia
 ∂x/∂t = F(x,p)